md-hzs-22/Gesture-controlled-Subway-surfers/README.md

    python handTracker.py
    ```

-##### Note : This will run on websites like `poki.com` so start it in a browser window and then run the hand tracker file
+##### Note : This will run on websites like `poki.com` so start it in a browser window and then run the hand tracker file.
 ---

 ## 🖥 Requirements